 The threat we face from terrorism is real and Prevent is built on the very simple concept that we can’t arrest our way out of the problem.
-While we rightly focus on the significant threat posed by international terrorism and those in the UK who are inspired by it, we also work to reduce the threats, risks and vulnerabilities posed by domestic extremists such as the Far Right, Far Left, extreme Animal Rights activists and Northern Irish related terrorism.
+While we rightly focus on the significant threat posed by international terrorism and those in the UK who are inspired by it, we also work to reduce the threats, risks and vulnerabilities posed by domestic extremists such as the Far Right and Northern Irish related terrorism.

-Every Division in Greater Manchester has a dedicated Prevent Engagement Officer (PEO).
+Every Division in Greater Manchester has a dedicated Prevent Officer (PO).

 Partner Engagement is the key to building relationships with organisations and individuals locally who own a stake in managing risk and protecting vulnerable communities and individuals.

-If you would like to find out more about the work of our PEOs please use our Find out more section.
-Alternatively, see who your local PEO is by clicking on the attachment to the right.
+If you would like to find out more about the work of our POs you can send in a question.
+Alternatively, see who your local PO is by clicking on the attachment to the right.

 Channel – Safeguarding Vulnerable People from Being Drawn into Terrorism